consensus-ai/sentient-ui/doc/PluginTutorial.md

 # How to write a plugin

-Note: the screenshots here were taken from before a skin revamp of the UI, but the general principles, javascript, and most of the css are still valid and in use.

 ## It's a webpage... it's that simple.

 Plugins are loaded into Sentient-UI on run-time through an electron utility called